Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 The advantage of all the above methods is that third-party dependencies are automatically installed by the package manager.

-[Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.

 ##### Manual download

 See section [Alternate Download below for how to download zip files instead.](#alternate-download)

+##### After basic Linux installation - further tweaks:

+Another recommendation is to install a low-latency Linux kernel for optimized timing, e.g., on Ubuntu flavors and probably also Debian flavors:

+    sudo apt install linux-lowlatency

+Optimization of the display server settings for good visual timing is achieved by following the Linux instructions in ">> help SyncTrouble" and by running the helper scripts `XOrgConfCreator` and `XOrgConfSelector` to automatically create and install optimized xorg.conf configuration files for the X-Server.
+This is especially useful for hybrid graphics laptops and multi-display setups.

+[Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.

 #### Windows {#Windows}